Strategic Priorities

 AI Generated

 The City of Palm Coast is developing a long-term plan to address operational needs and software deficiencies by gathering feedback from key staff across all departments through a survey focused on four main software categories: Asset Management, Performance Management, Inventory Management, and Work Orders.
 The survey data is being compiled for analysis, and an inventory of existing software platforms used by the City has been created.
-A report summarizing the findings will be presented to administration in January.
+A report summarizing the findings will be presented to administration in January and we plan to present to council in April 2026.

 Progress